Kibouo/rustpad/README.md

     -K, --keyword <keyword>
             Keyword indicating the location of the cypher text in the HTTP request.
 It is replaced by the cypher text's value at runtime [default: CTEXT]

+        --no-cache
+            Disable reading and writing to the cache file

     -n, --no-iv
             Cypher text does not include an Initialisation Vector

+        --no-url-encode
+            Disable URL encoding and decoding of cypher text

+    -o, --output <output>
+            File path to which log output will be written

+    -x, --proxy <proxy>
+            Proxy server to send web requests over.
+Supports HTTP(S) and SOCKS5

+        --proxy-credentials <proxy_credentials>
+            Credentials to authenticate against the proxy server with [format: <user>:<pass>]

     -r, --redirect
             Follow 302 Redirects

+    -t, --threads <threads>
+            Amount of threads in the thread pool

+    -T, --timeout <timeout>
+            Web request timeout in seconds [default: 10]

     -A, --user-agent <user_agent>
             User-agent to identify with [default: rustpad/<version>]